WHY WEAR A SAUTOIR NECKLACE?

 Wear one, two or three rows around your neck to create the look that fits your personality and projects the best you.
 Short, long, medium, the choice is yours - your game, your rules.

 A timeless and elegant accessory for all women, without exceptions.
-An exceptional savoir-faire that B de Boysson wants to perpetuate for the generations to come
+An exceptional savoir-faire that Benedicte de Boysson wants to perpetuate for the generations to come